syrupwafflezz/vapor/README.md

 ## Why did you pick the name Vapor?
 Because Vapor's style and color palette is the same as Steam's early 2000's UI.
 Ergo, Vapor <-> Steam.
 ## WHERE THE F!@# IS THE DOCUMENTATION?!
 There is none.
 Read the sample .json file then read the code to get a feel for what is actually going on in classic Quake mod fashion.
 Good luck, you're gonna need it!
+Hint: you can use the `-` operator to overload the `position` and `size` key of every object.
+For instance, `"position" : ["-0", "-0"]` would set a window to the *right* side of the screen, at the *bottom*, in contrast to `"position" : "["0", "0"]"`, which would set it to the *left* side of the screen, at the *top*.
+This goes for both a window, and an object which is a child of that window, in which case, the child would be set to the far right corner of the parent window, etcetera.
+The "size" key is similar, only that it will resize a window or object to be as big as the screen (in the case of the window) or as big as the parent (in the case of the child object, like a button)
+In contrast, the `*` operator will position a window or object at the middle of the screen, or parent window in the case of the child object.
+Same logic as `size`.
 ## Usage
 **Engine support other than FTEQW is non-existent.
 Do not even try using this on QSS or DP.**
 Download the code and move menu.dat and data.json into your game's root directory. *menu.dat* is Vapor's actual QC code and *data.json* is Vapor's scheme/resource data.
 You don't really need much else.